nick-Sutton/Seally/README.md

 **A lightweight Python library for motion planning algorithms.**

-Seally provides a simple interface for testing, comparing, and teaching planning algorithms.
+Seally provides a simple interface for using, implementing, and testing planning algorithms.

 ![Seally in action](docs/assets/a_star_example.png)